-These features are reversible on reduction or discontinuation of these medicines, usually within a few weeks.
+These features are reversible on the reduction or discontinuation of these medicines, usually within a few weeks.

 These medicines include granulocyte colony-stimulating factor, valproic acid, mycophenolate mofetil, ganciclovir, alemtuzumab, methotrexate, and cyclophosphamide.

 Inherited and acquired sideroblastic anemias

 Sideroblastic anemias are anemias resulting from abnormal heme synthesis and abnormal mitrochodrial function.
-Ring sideroblasts that are erythroblasts with iron loaded mitochondria, are a charachteric feature of sideroblastic anemia.
+Ring sideroblasts that are erythroblasts with iron loaded mitochondria, are a characteristic feature of sideroblastic anemia.

 Ring sideroblasts may also be found in myelodysplasias (or ‘myelodysplasia and myeloproliferative syndrome with ring sideroblasts and thrombocytosis’) and it is important to differentiate it from sideroblastic anemias.

 For acquired sideroblastic anemia, one should rule out its causes like copper deficiency, medicines or alcohol abuse.

 For X-linked sideroblastic anemia, either ALAS2 gene mutation should be checked or persistent sideroblasts after a three month trial of vitamin B6 can point to diagnosis.
 An acquired mutation in SF3B1 or JAK2 gene confirms myelodysplasia and rules out inherited sideroblastic anemia.